Attend a dinner forum of the UMass Amherst Family Business Center

 There are many ways to use power and authority, aside from the stereotypical command and control autocrat.
 Hear how several area business leaders found their personal style, sometimes quite different than their predecessor; how they distribute authority throughout their workforce; how the upcoming generation is gaining strength and influence; and how even if the decisions made by leaders are not democratic, they can still be based in fairness and inclusivity.
 Through panelists, group discussion and an exploration of styles, you might realize what you need to do to to take charge in a healthier way, and instill your company with what it needs to grow a vibrant crop of powerful participants.

-ALSO, a pre-dinner presentation on a relevant subject, to be revealed later, by BULKLEY RICHARDSON LLP, a strategic partner of the UMass Family Business Center.
+also: DIVORCE, WHEN ONE OR BOTH SPOUSES OWN BUSINESS INTERESTS, presented by ELLEN RANDLE of BULKLEY RICHARDSON LLP, a strategic partner of the UMass Family Business Center.

 DECEMBER 9, 2015 •WEDNESDAY, 8:30 AM-5:30 PM

 LEARN TO GET THE MOST OUT OF EVERY INTERACTION, BY FINDING THE NEGOTIATOR IN YOU